 Data for gas pipelines and LNG terminals is drawn from GEM’s Global Fossil Infrastructure Tracker (GFIT).
 For more details, see the GFIT methodology.

-Gas Power Plants
+Oil and Gas Power Plants

 Gas Extraction Sites

 For gas extraction sites, data was drawn from country-level government data sets whenever available, for example the Danish Energy Agency.
 Each field’s wiki page lists data sources used.
+For gas extraction sites, data is drawn from GEM’s Global Oil and Gas Extraction Tracker (GOGET).
+For more details, see the GOGET methodology.

 A status is assigned to each project unit based on the categorization below: